 - Perform a quick release by moving the Pressure Release to Venting.
 Press the Cancel button to turn off the Instant Pot.
 Open the pot and, wearing heat-resistant mitts, remove the bowl of salmon to a trivet and remove the rack.

-- Spoon the curry onto plates and serve the rice, naan, and lemon wedges alongside.
+- Garnish the curry with chopped cilantro leaves.
+Spoon the curry onto plates and serve with rice, naan, and lemon wedges.

 Notes